-Taking out insurance is voluntary, and in terms of their contents, the insurance policies may be drawn up fairly freely.
-In general, free-form group pension insurance includes only old-age pension, but disability and survivors’ pensions may also be incorporated in the pension provision.
+In practice, the group pensions arranged by private employers for their employees are free-form occupational pensions.
+As a rule, free-form group pension insurance includes only old-age pension, but disability and survivors’ pensions may also be incorporated in the pension provision.

-Usually, free-form group pension insurance policies include vested rights, i.e. the right to the accrued occupational pension even after the employment contract has ended.
+As a rule, free-form group pension insurance policies include vested rights, that is, the right to the accrued occupational pension even after the employment contract has ended.
 The entitlement to a vested pension may be dependent on, for instance, the length of the employment contract.
-It may also be partial, e.g. 50 per cent of the accrued occupational pension.
+It may also be partial, for example, 50 per cent of the accrued occupational pension.
 If there is no right to a vested pension, the employee loses their occupational pension benefit when they change employer or are fired.

 Administration and supervision of group pensions

-The Insurance Supervisory Authority supervises pension providers and funds in the insurance industry in Finland.
+The Financial Supervisory Authority supervises pension providers and funds in the insurance industry in Finland.

 Structure of group pensions

-The occupational pension paid from the group pension insurance is typically either a complementing occupational pension paid in euros or a pension with the intention to lower the retirement age.
-The insurance may also be a combination of these benefits.
+The occupational pension paid from the group pension insurance is typically either a supplemental occupational pension paid out to the employees or a pension with the intention to lower the employees’ retirement age.
+The insurance may also be a combination of the two.

 Determining the pension benefits

-The group pension insurance may be a defined-benefit or defined-contribution insurance.
-In a defined-benefit arrangement, a certain benefit level has been determined for the employee, e.g. an old-age pension of 66 per cent of the wage at the agreed retirement age.
+The group pension may be a defined-benefit or a defined-contribution pension.
+In a defined-benefit arrangement, a certain benefit level has been determined for the employee, for example, an old-age pension that is 66 per cent of the wage at the agreed retirement age.

 In a defined-contribution scheme, only the contribution level is defined, and the occupational pension that will be paid is determined on the basis of the accumulated savings.
 For example, the contribution may be defined as a fixed percentage of the employee’s wage or be linked to the company’s profits.

-Nowadays, almost all new group pensions are defined-benefit schemes.
-However, the share of defined-contribution contracts in the insurance portfolio is only a couple of per cent since such insurance policies have been taken out only in recent years.
+Nowadays, almost all new group pensions are defined-contribution schemes.
 Former defined-benefit arrangements have also been converted to defined-contribution arrangements.

-The annual index security for occupational pensions in payment can be arranged in very many different ways but, in general, occupational pensions are adjusted with either the earnings-related pension index or based on customer bonuses and rebates paid by life insurance companies.
+The annual index security for occupational pensions in payment can be arranged in very many different ways but, as a rule, occupational pensions are adjusted with either the earnings-related pension index or based on customer bonuses and rebates paid by life insurance companies.

 Financing and taxation

-Group pension insurance contributions are not considered income for the employee, and thus the employer does not have to withhold preliminary taxes on them, nor pay social insurance contributions.
-The occupational pension paid to the pension recipient in due course is taxed as earnings.
+Group pension insurance contributions are not considered income for the employee, and thus the employer does not have to withhold preliminary taxes on them, nor pay social insurance contributions for them.
+The occupational pension paid in due course to the pension recipient is taxed as earnings.

-At the moment, every fourth recipient of a private-sector earnings-related pension receives an occupational pension.
-However, considered in euros, the significance of occupational pension provision is slight.
+At the moment, nearly every fourth person who gets a private sector earnings-related pension gets an occupational pension (either free-form or registered occupational pension).
+The occupational pensions are very small, though.
 Group pensions make up less than four per cent of pensions paid.